-Key management personnel are deemed to be those having authority and responsibility, delegated to them by the directors, for planning, directing and controlling the activities of the PGS.
-During 2021 the key management personnel comprised the Chief Executive Officer and the Head of Operations.
-The total remuneration for these two employees (together with employer pension and national insurance contributions) amounted to £101k (2020: £90k)
+Key management personnel are deemed to be those having authority and responsibility, delegated to them by the directors, for planning, directing and controlling the activities of PGS.
+During 2022 the key management personnel comprised the Chief Executive Officer and the Head of Operations.
+The total remuneration for these two employees (together with employer pension and national insurance contributions) amounted to £115k (2021: £101k).